BOOKSVP/api-docs/source/index.html.md

 }
 ```

-Retrieves the details of an event that has previously been created.
+Retrieves the details of an event.

 ### HTTP Request